 Hundreds of monasteries and centers in Je Tsongkhapa’s Kadampa Tradition are now flourishing because Geshe Kelsang stood up for these practitioners at their time of greatest need, empowering them to wrest themselves and their religion away from Tibetan politics.
 These Centers are not part of the New Kadampa Tradition as they follow Tibetan cultural traditions (though not politics), but they are our spiritual brothers and sisters.
 Geshe Kelsang is now revered in India, Nepal, and Tibet, his picture can be seen everywhere, his teachings studied widely.

-The Oral Instructions are being translated into our own languages too 🙂 And will be transmitted at 2016’s Summer Festival in England.
+The Oral Instructions of Mahamudra has been translated into our own languages too 🙂

 What people are saying on Facebook so far in response to the question above